RSV Nuyina: Service

 Nuyina began sea trials in the North Sea on 23 November 2020.

-Nuyina entered Damen Schiedam dry-dock in February 2021 for unspecified reason.
+Nuyina entered Damen Schiedam dry-dock in February 2021 for an unspecified reason.

-It will be operated by Serco under the direction of the Australian Antarctic Division for the Australian Government and will be supporting science operations in the Antarctic as well as resupplying the Australian Antarctic Division stations: Casey, Davis, Mawson and Macquarie Island.
+It will be operated by Serco under the direction of the Australian Antarctic Division for the Australian Government.
+It will support science operations in the Antarctic, as well as resupplying the Australian Antarctic Division stations: Casey, Davis, Mawson and Macquarie Island.

-Due to mechanical problems, Nuyina will be unable to be used during the 2022-23 Antarctic season.
+Due to mechanical problems in the propulsion line, Nuyina was repaired in Singapore under warranty, unable to be used during the 2022-23 Antarctic season.
+It resumed service in May 2023.